owensgl/biol525D/Topic_1/configure_ssh_agent.md

 ---

 This page contains instructions to load up a key into the ssh-agent.
 The exercise is part of [Topic 1](./).
+It assumes you have followed steps in [Generate a key](./generate_a_key).

+Instructions: Read the general text, and then follow only the instructions that pertain to your operating system and software.

-Time needed to complete: 2 minutes.
+Time needed to complete: 5 minutes.

 One way to think about the ssh-agent is that it is a program which has a keyring on which you add keys.
 When a program needs to log in to a server over SSH, it will check with the agent to see if it has a valid key for that server.